 The timing of the LRA’s outreach is also reminiscent of the Juba talks.
 The LRA’s agreement to start peace talks in 2006 occurred after they had fled to DR Congo as a result of increasing military pressure and a hostile political environment in their former strongholds in South Sudan.
 Similarly, the LRA has faced a surge of military pressure so far this year.
 A March raid on LRA camps in Kafia Kingi by Ugandan troops operating under the AU Regional Task Force (RTF) disrupted one of Kony’s favorite safe havens, and in recent months Uganda troops have resumed operations in CAR that had been suspended following the March coup in Bangui.
 In September, AU RTF troops from South Sudan and DR Congo destroyed two major LRA camps in Congolese territory that had served as rear supply bases for senior LRA commanders operating in CAR.

-Research released for Resolve this summer by Cakaj highlights some of Ladeere’s history and provides some additional insight into the LRA’s possible motivations.
-Ladeere was once one of Kony’s trusted bodyguards, and later promoted to command the Independent Battalion, one of Kony’s security units.
-In early 2013, Ladeere was reportedly given command of one of Kony’s satellite groups operating in either the Sudanese-controlled Kafia Kingi enclave or across the border in northeastern CAR.
+Research released for Resolve this summer by Cakaj highlights some of Ladere’s history and provides some additional insight into the LRA’s possible motivations.
+Ladere was once one of Kony’s trusted bodyguards, and later promoted to command the Independent Battalion, one of Kony’s security units.
+In early 2013, Ladere was reportedly given command of one of Kony’s satellite groups operating in either the Sudanese-controlled Kafia Kingi enclave or across the border in northeastern CAR.